Description

 - Helps cold-store teams move units with clearer labeling

-- Reduces repacking time between depot and retail floor
+- Reduces repacking time between the depot and the retail floor

 - Improves shelf rotation for daily vegetable replenishment